heynikcse/Hand-Cricket-Game/README.md

-Got you bro 😄🔥 — here’s a **clean, professional, portfolio-ready README** updated for your **multiplayer Socket.IO version + deployment**

-You can directly copy-paste this into your GitHub `README.md` 👇

----

 # 🏏 Hand Cricket — Multiplayer

 A real-time multiplayer implementation of the classic **Hand Cricket** game built using **Node.js, Socket.IO, and Vanilla JavaScript**.
 Play with your friends online with smooth animations, live score updates, and an interactive UI.